-Occidental encourages students to approach any Dean, Resident Advisor, or faculty member with whom they feel comfortable if they suspect that they or one of their fellow students has an alcohol or drug abuse problem.
-Counselors at Emmons Student Wellness Center can provide consultation and referral to students with problems or concerns related to alcohol and drug use, and have procedures to assure confidentiality.
+Occidental College encourages students to approach any Dean, Resident Advisor, or faculty member with whom they feel comfortable if they suspect that they or one of their fellow students has an alcohol or drug abuse problem.
+Counselors at Emmons Wellness Center can provide consultation and referral to students with problems or concerns related to alcohol and drug use.
+All counselors have been trained to assure appropriate confidentiality of information gathered in these sessions.